All Episodes

 Some of your aides talk about something called Republicans for Hillary.

-They think that with Donald Trump getting the nomination, it opens a certain kind of Republican voter to you that may not have been available before.
+They think that with Donald Trump getting the nomination, it opens a certain kind of Republican voter to you that might not have been available before.

 How do you get that voter?